What is controlled comforting?

 Many babies grizzle when drifting off to sleep.
 By going in when your baby is grizzling, you might be stopping your baby from falling asleep.

-Do you really want to carry through with this?
+Do you really want to go through with this?

 Not everyone agrees with controlled comforting.
-You might be able to cope with disapproving family or friends, but if your partner or other close support people aren’t in agreement, it will be hard to carry through with the strategy.
+You might be able to cope with disapproving family or friends, but if your partner or other close support people don’t agree with this strategy, it will be hard to go through with it.
 It’s best if at least the people in your home can agree on a consistent approach.